Hamed-Ayodeji/Star-fish-a-laravel-project/Documentation.md

 - [GitHub Repository for Laravel](https://github.com/laravel/laravel)
 - [GitHub Repository for Vagrant](https://github.com/hashicorp/vagrant)

-This concludes the documentation for the Cloud Engineering Second Semester Examination Project.
+This concludes the documentation for my Cloud Engineering Second Semester Examination Project.
 It is my hope that this comprehensive guide assists you in successfully deploying a LAMP stack and managing server automation.

-If you have any questions or need further assistance, please don't hesitate to reach out to the project maintainers or contributors.
+If you have any questions or need further assistance, please don't hesitate to reach out to [me](https://twitter.com/qurtana) or the project contributors.

 Thank you for using this project, and best of luck with your cloud engineering endeavors!